ojan/ansible-role-lxc/README.md

 lxc-01 lxc_lxd_host=lxd-02
 ```

-Where `lxc_lxd_host` is th eLXD host where you want yout LCX container to run.
+Where `lxc_lxd_host` is the LXD host where you want your LXC container to run.

 Then set as usual a playbook like this one: